suspect-devices/digithink/docs/buildnotes/ezra.md

   - replace the self signed certs with those maintained by certbot
   - update and fix issues until we have a running base
 - Test server using new user delmar@3dangst.com
+  - Fix any issues identified.
 - add remaining users (manually)
+- shut down the old mail services
-- scp home and mail spool directories (for rsync later)
+- copy home and mail spool directories (for rsync later)
+- start the new server and test again.

 ## Work on the original server (naomi)